 1 - Get a sport physical

-Get in touch with Coach Megan for an IU Sport Physical packet.
-Have your doctor complete you sport physical (including a Complete Blood Count test.)
+Get in touch with IU Rowing for an IU Sport Physical packet.
+Have your doctor complete your sport physical (including a Complete Blood Count test.)
 Once completed, mail your physical, along with a copy of your medical insurance card, to the IU Athletic Training Room in Assembly Hall.

 2 - Register with the NCAA Eligibility Center